Methodology

 success_probability = (shots matching reference output) / (total shots)

 A perfect QPU would score 1.0 on every circuit.
 Real hardware scores lower due to gate errors, decoherence, readout errors, and crosstalk.
+The mean across the 10 circuits in a run is the primary metric reported on each platform page.

 What the charts show